UoA-eResearch/mytardis_ime/docs/instruction/step_by_step_instruction.rst

-Instructions for Using the Instrument Data Service (IDS) and Instrument Data Wizard (IDW)
+How to Get Your Data into IDS
 =========================================================================================

-This document provides step-by-step instructions for using `Instrument Data Service (IDS) <https://instruments.nectar.auckland.ac.nz/>`_ and Instrument Data Wizard (IDW), including:
+This document provides step-by-step instructions to get your data into `Instrument Data Service (IDS) <https://instruments.nectar.auckland.ac.nz/>`_ using Instrument Data Wizard (IDW), including:

 * :ref:`Log in to IDS`
 * :ref:`Set up New Groups`